ossamasgr/MLops-DigtRe/read/README.md

   [Manual]-[Custom-QA]-Deploy :

-* Check If Build Is Already Deployed
+* Check If Build Is a QA Custom aci is already  Deployed
-* Delete QA-ACI + Deploy New Version *OR* Deploy QA-ACI
+* Delete Existing And Re-Deploy  if the Aci already exist
+* Deploy new QA Custom Aci if it does not exist

   ![1666003179281](image/README/1666003179281.png)